Healthy Travel Food: The Ultimate Packing Lists for Eating Right on a Trip

 Not only did bringing our own healthy travel food to save us a lot of money, but we also didn’t feel horrible and sleep 10 hours a night to recover from a day of trans fats, chemicals, food dyes, and sugar from eating Disneyland food.

-Our digestive function didn’t shut down, we didn’t struggle with blood sugar lows and resulting crabbiness.
+Our digestive function didn’t shut down, and we didn’t struggle with blood sugar lows and resulting crabbiness.

 Save Money and Eat Healthy